coderanger/coderanger.net/content/posts/chef-mailing-list.md

 actually been subscribed to Sympa at the time of the migration.

-This still left anyone that had been subscribed but never participated in the list in limbo; this was addressed later by Nathen sending all such users an email with information on how to sign up for Discourse.
+This still left anyone that had been subscribed but never participated in the list in limbo; this was addressed later by Chef Software sending all such users an email with information on how to sign up for Discourse.
 It also means that anyone who was subscribed to only one of `chef` or `chef-dev` is now subscribed to both (and the new Feedback category).
-I have suggested a way to fix this to Nathen and the Discourse team, and I think it is in-progress but I don't know any details.
+I think a fix for this is in progress but I don't know any details.

 Initial confusion was magnified by the total lack of any announcements beforehand, and the fact that getting access to one's Discourse account was somewhat non-trivial in terms of complexity.
 This, combined with the various subscription issues and general dislike of change by the Internet, led to an burst of unhappy emails to the list(s).
-As a sidebar, I found it very frustrating the degree to which Chef Software staff wrote these off as "haters gonna hate".
-While that is true, and complaining about new things just because they are different is a thing the internet does a lot of, it led to several legitimate issues like the subscription problems being overlooked initially.

 Beyond those issues, many configuration problems were present in the initial Discourse instance.
 While on my train from the airport I quickly asked Nathen